uw-cheme512/uw-cheme512.github.io/grading.md

 Students can receive up to 5% extra credit by providing a numerical solution in addition to an analytical solution.

-## A Note About Collaboration

-Everything you submit in this class should be your own work.
-If you do need to "copy-paste" from the web or from other students' notebooks, this should be clearly cited.
-Using examples isn't entirely off-limits, but you learn by doing, not by copying.
-We will follow the [UW academic misconduct policy](https://www.washington.edu/cssc/facultystaff/academic-misconduct/) for any suspected instances of cheating on homework or exams.
-Any confirmed instances of cheating will result in a zero.
-Any 2nd instance of cheating will result in a zero for the entire course grade.

 ## Late Work

 With the exception of pre-arrangement with the instructor in extenuating circumstances, **exams must be taken on the day scheduled**.
 No re-dos will be offered.